 Do you need the RED Dragon-X sensor?

 Purchasing a camera almost always comes down to application, picture quality, time until next upgrade, and the price.
 What this basically means is that you need to consider what you will be recording on your camera, the picture quality you gain from it, how long until the camera becomes obsolete and needs to be upgraded, and how much the camera costs.
+It seems RED is retiring the Dragon from its main line of sensors – but it’s still an option for resale.

 If you’re making narrative films, you probably won’t need above 4K footage for at least three years, so spending extra money for 8K isn’t really necessary, especially if it’s the Monstro VV sensor.

-If you’re trying to decide between the Dragon-X and the Gemini, I’d probably suggest you go ahead and spend the extra $5,000 and get the Gemini, mainly because you’ll have greater capabilities and your camera will be able to be used on a greater amount of projects.
+If you’re trying to decide between the Dragon-X and the Gemini, I’d probably suggest you go ahead and spend the extra $5,000 and get the Gemini, mainly because you’ll have greater capabilities and your camera will be able to be used on a greater number of projects.

 Used RED Digital Cinema Cameras